mmguar/rothemundlab/_pages/home.md

   </a>
 </div>

 Our lab is located at [Caltech](https://caltech.edu) and we are part of the [Biology and Biological Engineering](http://www.bbe.caltech.edu/), [Computing + Mathematical Science](http://www.cms.caltech.edu/) and [Computation & Neural Systems](https://www.cns.caltech.edu/) divisions.
-We formed a supergroup and frequently collaborate with the [Winfree](http://www.dna.caltech.edu/~winfree/) and [Qian](http://qianlab.caltech.edu/) labs.
+We form a DNA nanotechnology supergroup and frequently collaborate with the [Winfree](http://www.dna.caltech.edu/~winfree/) and [Qian](http://qianlab.caltech.edu/) labs.